FormTracker.io

 A broken checkout form can block revenue while the storefront still looks healthy.

-Paid traffic, email promotions, product launches, and SEO pages all depend on the final submit.
-If 200 buyers reach an order form and 5 percent would have purchased, one silent outage can erase 10 orders before anyone checks the dashboard.
+Paid traffic, email promotions, product launches, and product pages all depend on the final order request.
+If 180 shoppers reach checkout and 7 percent would have completed a $120 order, one silent outage can block about $1,500 before revenue reports catch up.

 Comparison